2BlackCoffees/revenger/README.md

                [ -h | --help ]                  This help
 ```
 # TODOs

+Currently the Python adapter requires:
+1. All user defined modules to be imported one per line
+2. When importing a user module, the whole module path must be specified from the entry point
+3. All declarations and method parameters must be properly annotated with their type

 ## Design improvement needed
 The application was created to be quickly usable.
 The Python adapeter needs to be refactored as follows:
   * On going: Python Adapter needs to be improved (See https://docs.python.org/3/library/ast.html for more details)